 What is the best charcoal grill on the market?
 How do you even judge something like that?
 While charcoal grill performance does depend on the user, there are still plenty of ways to decide just how effective the best grill is.

 We started with size and design, looking for grills that could fit in a variety of places, with simple and effective designs that make them easy to use.
 This is particularly important when it comes to placing and lighting charcoal, where different designs, such as the top charcoal smoker, have a noticeable impact on heating and the time it takes to ready the grill.

 Versatility is also important: grills that can be easily used in multiple areas, or for a variety of different purposes/cooking techniques scored high on our list, while grills with multiple heating options and temperature control also did well.
-Closely related is ease of use: What features does the grill have to make it easier to operate?
+Closely related is the ease of use: What features does the grill have to make it easier to operate?
 If you’re wondering how to use a charcoal grill, you don’t want confusing instructions or unfriendly components.
-Ash catchers, easy to clean cooking grates, simple latches, and buttons, and clear designs all help you starting cooking with no trouble and manage your grill (with minimum burns).
+Ash catchers, easy to clean cooking grates, simple latches, and buttons, and clear designs all help you start cooking with no trouble and manage your grill (with minimum burns).
 There are also benefits to investing in one of the best built-in grills.

 The highest-rated charcoal grills also offer you the right features for the right price: One of the advantages of going charcoal is that grills tend to be more affordable.
 We looked for models that didn’t overcharge for features that you don’t need, and extra-affordable prices for mobile models.